projectcalico/calico/docs/ManualClusterSetup.md

 	wget https://github.com/Metaswitch/calico-docker/releases/download/v0.5.0/calicoctl
 	chmod +x calicoctl

-Finally, preload the Calico Docker image.
-This will make the demo more responsive the first time you run it.
-Select the same version of the Calico Docker image as you selected for the calico binary.
+Finally, you can optionally preload the Calico Docker image.
+This will make the Calico container creation more responsive the first time you run it.
+Select the same version of the Calico Docker image as you selected above.
 For example, to pull the latest released version

     docker pull calico/node:v0.5.0